Caij/CodeHub/README.md

 # CodeHub
 Github Client For Android, support for the login, personal information , repository information.
-Hope other developer join this project if you are interested. thinks.
+Hope other developer join this project if you are interested. thanks.

 ![main](introduce/main.png)   ![nav](introduce/nav.png)